splunk/public-o11y-docs/logs/lo-transition.rst

 Live Tail
 --------------------------------------------------------------------------------------------------------------
 The Live Tail feature of Log Observer ends in January 2024.
-In Splunk Cloud Platform, you can adjust the time range picker to :guilabel:`All time (real-time)` or :guilabel:`30 second window`.
-You must select :guilabel:`Search` again and rerun your search to see the most recent log events.
+In Splunk Cloud Platform, you can achieve similar functionality by adjusting the time range picker to :guilabel:`All time (real-time)` or :guilabel:`30 second window`.
+You must select :guilabel:`Search` again and rerun your search to see the most recent log events because live events do not stream in unprompted.
 For more information, see :new-page:`Select time ranges to apply to your search <https://docs.splunk.com/Documentation/SplunkCloud/9.1.2308/Search/Selecttimerangestoapply>`